wkhere/stackless/Doc/glossary.rst

       performs garbage collection via reference counting and a cyclic garbage collector that is able to detect and break reference cycles.

+      .. index:: single: generator

    generator
       A function which returns an iterator.
-It looks like a normal function except that values are returned to the caller using a :keyword:`yield` statement instead of a :keyword:`return` statement.
-Generator functions often contain one or more :keyword:`for` or :keyword:`while` loops which :keyword:`yield` elements back to the caller.
-The function execution is stopped at the :keyword:`yield` keyword (returning the result) and is resumed there when the next element is requested by calling the :meth:`__next__` method of the returned iterator.
+It looks like a normal function except that it contains :keyword:`yield` statements for producing a series a values usable in a for-loop or that can be retrieved one at a time with the :func:`next` function.
+Each :keyword:`yield` temporarily suspends processing, remembering the location execution state (including local variables and pending try-statements).
+When the generator resumes, it picks-up where it left-off (in contrast to functions which start fresh on every invocation.

       .. index:: single: generator expression

    generator expression
-      An expression that returns a generator.
+      An expression that returns an iterator.
 It looks like a normal expression followed by a :keyword:`for` expression defining a loop variable, range, and an optional :keyword:`if` expression.
 The combined expression generates values for an enclosing function::